astrotime/timenomad_app/collections/_posts/2019-07-15-myths-and-truths-behind-mercury-retrograde.md

 Any disconnect or communication breakdown that will happen is due to happen because of inherent instability that has not been recognised, the flaws in the system design.

 Being overly cautious will not mitigate those deeper issues.
-What helps though is the **performing simple and direct tasks** that belong to the “here and now” domain of Mars-inspired action.
+What helps though is **performing simple and direct tasks** that belong to the “here and now” domain of Mars-inspired action.
 It is a good time to shift one’s focus from the terrain of the mind full of potential convolutions to the domain of physicality and simplicity.

 ### Underestimating the power of disconnects